17 Great BBQ Cooking Tips - Barbecue Cooking - Grill Cooking on a Gas BBQ - How Do You Cook on a Gas BBQ Grill with Barbecue Cooking Gas Cylinder

 The concept is the same as the seasoning of a cast iron fry pan.

-3. BBQ Lid Position When Cooking
+3. BBQ Lid Position When Using a Gas BBQ Cooking

 Generally speaking, do what you would do if you were cooking indoors.

-4. Over the Burner Cooking
+4. Using Over the Gas Burner BBQ Cooking

 A little olive oil brushed on the steak will prevent it from sticking.